-- Video: The video will be completed and sent to your Realtor 2 business days after the shoot.
+- Video: 2 business days after the shoot.

 We want the photos and video of your home to be the best they can be.
 This requires teamwork and cooperation that will result in an outstanding online presence when your home goes on the market.

-When we arrive to take photos of your property, we ask that all staging and cleaning be done prior to our arrival.
-To efficiently maintain our busy schedule and deliver the excellent level of service clients expect, we can not spend unnecessary time at the home waiting for it to be cleaned, dusted, de-cluttered, etc. Our photographers are trained to film houses in such a way for them to be completely focused on filming the house within their allotted time frame.
+When they arrive to take photos of your property, they ask that all staging and cleaning be done prior to their arrival.
+To efficiently maintain their busy schedule and deliver the excellent level of service clients expect, they will not spend unnecessary time at the home waiting for it to be cleaned, dusted, de-cluttered, etc. The photographers are trained to film houses in such a way for them to be completely focused on filming the house within their allotted time frame.
 A house that is not ready can cause the photographer to be distracted and therefore can hurt the quality of the final product.
 A house that is ready will result in the best photos and video on the web.
-That is our quality promise!

 - Thoroughly clean whole house (vacuum carpet, mop hard floors, clean countertops, clean windows)

 - Turn all overhead lights and lamps ON